Safeguarding & Behaviour Policies, & Code of Conduct

 DSL Review

-The DSL will then review the SCR, and decide, with support from the Local Authority Agreed Partnership Network and internal leadership team, what the appropriate response should be.
+The DSL will then review the SCR, and decide, with support from the Local Authority Agreed Partnership Network, internal leadership team, and trustees what the appropriate response should be.
 This may or may not include seeking and sharing support from the relevant statutory services.

 As a small, independent organisation MW relies heavily on support from external services.
 As a result, some safeguarding reports can take time to resolve.
 The DSL may deem it appropriate to withdraw access to services for the duration of the procedure.